 Regardless of how one chooses or needs to give birth (e.g. unmedicated, pain medication, c-section), a doula can still improve a mother’s feelings about her birth.
 Having continuous support can help even the most challenging birth to be positive and leave a mother feeling empowered.

 #3: A Doula Doesn’t Replace Your Partner

 Well, a doula sounds lovely but what about my partner?
-Shouldn’t he be my primary labour support?
+Shouldn’t he be my primary labor support?

-A doula in no way replaces your partner, or other primary support person.
+A doula in no way replaces your partner or other primary support people.
 A doula offers professional support.
 Think of a doula as a sherpa.
 You wouldn’t head to an unfamiliar wilderness without a guide.
 For many new parents, birth is an unfamiliar wilderness.